AverageBlank/URLShortener/to-do.md

 - Fix the refresh sign up to keep the database limited
 - Fix all the CSS make good design
 - Think of a name
+- Work on the sign up page removing the the user id before and then adding it
+- Work on the stats page(add copy button and exceed char limit to ...)